 An investor alert from the Securities and Exchange Commission issued in August 2015 calls out not only the high front-end fees but also real estate asset management fees and other charges.
 These deals can have built-in conflicts of interest: The same asset manager may get paid again through property management or leasing fees.

-When investors see returns by private real estate, they’re real returns — not eaten up by fees.
+When investors see returns by private real estate at Origin, they’re real returns — not eaten up by fees.